RGBKnights/Lusus/GAME.md

 ## Transitions

-Chessmen and Cubies can only transitions between a few different states at one time based on the flow of the game.
-Although the specifics will be based on each Cubie.
+Chessmen and Cubits can only transitions between a few different states at one time based on the flow of the game.
+Although the specifics will be based on each Cubit.

 **Chessmen**
 * Setup => Board
 * Board => Captured
 * Board => Promoted => Board

-**Cubies**
+**Cubits**
 * Setup => Bag
 * Bag => Hand
 * Hand => Bag